 In partnership with Birmingham City Schools and the University of Alabama at Birmingham, Breakthrough Collaborative was thrilled to launch Breakthrough Birmingham, a new Breakthrough site in Birmingham, Alabama in the summer of 2013.
-Built on Breakthrough’s Students-Teaching-Students model, refined over three decades and in practice at 33 sites in 25 cities across the country, Breakthrough Birmingham made a significant impact through the intensive experiences provided to students, Intern Teachers, and Instructional Coaches.
-In its first year, Breakthrough Birmingham served an initial cohort of seventh-grade students, and will scale to serve at least 300 students annually in grades seven through nine.
+Built on Breakthrough’s Students Teaching Students model, refined over three decades and in practice at 25 sites across the U.S. and in Hong Kong, Breakthrough Birmingham is making a significant impact through the intensive experiences provided to students, teaching fellows and instructional coaches.
+Now entering its fourth year, Breakthrough Birmingham will serve 115 rising seventh, eighth, and ninth graders.

 How to Get Involved

+Breakthrough Birmingham is accepting applications from current sixth-grade students in Birmingham City Schools.
 Breakthrough students are hard-working middle-schoolers who dream of college and are driven to push themselves.
-During Breakthrough’s six-week summer program, students participate in 240 hours of extra school time, which includes rigorous academic classes in math, literature, writing, and science and engaging elective classes of the students’ choice.
-To learn more about what it means to be a Breakthrough scholar, check out the Interest Flier.
-Check back soon for application information for Summer 2014.
+During Breakthrough’s six-week summer program, scholars participate in 240 hours of extra school time, which includes rigorous academic classes in math, literature, writing, and science, as well as engaging elective classes of their own choice.
+Click here to view mandatory dates for the Breakthrough Birmingham Summer 2017 program.

-Intern Teachers attend colleges in Alabama and nationwide and are selected for Breakthrough through a rigorous, multi-step application process.
-Intern Teachers commit to nine rigorous weeks during the summer, including two weeks of intensive training prior to entering the classroom, six weeks of academic instruction with small groups of students, and one week of wrap-up and evaluation.
-Intern teachers work closely with Instructional Coaches, who provide ongoing feedback on lesson plans and instructional techniques.
-Check back soon for application information for Summer 2014.
+Teaching fellows attend colleges in Alabama and nationwide and are selected for Breakthrough through a rigorous, multi-step application process.
+Teaching fellows commit to nine rigorous weeks during the summer, including two weeks of intensive training prior to entering the classroom, six weeks of academic instruction with small groups of students and one week of wrap-up and evaluation.
+Teaching fellows work closely with instructional coaches, who provide ongoing feedback on lesson plans and instructional techniques.
+Learn more about the teaching residency here.

-Breakthrough Birmingham seeks outstanding professional educators to become Instructional Coaches who train and support Intern Teachers.
+Breakthrough Birmingham seeks outstanding professional educators to become instructional coaches who train and support teaching fellows.
 This is a unique opportunity to influence the next generation of teachers while growing professionally.
-Check back soon for application information for Summer 2014.
+Learn more about the instructional coach program here.

-Volunteer Teaching Assistants (VTAs) are students from local high schools who serve as leaders and role models to Breakthrough students during the academically intensive summer program.
+Volunteer teaching assistants (VTAs) are students from local high schools who serve as leaders and role models to Breakthrough students during the academically intensive summer program.
 VTAs are frequently assigned to academic and elective classes based on their interests.
 In the classroom, they act as a second teacher, supporting the lead teacher by instructing students in small groups and by working with students who need extra attention.
-VTAs support Directors and Intern Teachers by running much of the behind-the-scenes work at Breakthrough.
-Check back soon for application information for Summer 2014.
+VTAs support directors and teaching fellows by running much of the behind-the-scenes work at Breakthrough.